elral/Mobiflight-TFT-Instruments/README.md

 ﻿# Mobiflight-TFT-Instruments

 ## Set up platformIO
-To use all Flash and PSRAM from the ESP32-S3-devkitc-1 with 16MB flash and 8MB PSRAM, copy the file `esp32-s3-devkitc-1-n16r8v.json` (within the main folder) to `C:\Users\<user>\.platformio\platforms\espressif32\boards\`.
+To use all Flash and PSRAM from the ESP32-S3-devkitc-1 with 16MB flash and 8MB PSRAM, the required defines are part of `Instruments_platformio.ini` (see `board_build.xyz` and `board_upload.xyz`).
+So no need anymore to copy `boad.json` files as mentioned before.
-This is **NOT** done here as in this case the automatic build process on github fails.
-Instead the required board parameters for this board are defined within the device.ini file.
-Unfortenutel the define for using the complete 16MB causes a crash for some reason.
-So still 8MB flash are used.
-The FW still fits in this size.

 ## additional branches
 Two branches are included: